 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-Adobe has released security updates to address a vulnerability in Adobe Flash Player 184.108.40.206 or earlier versions for Windows and Macintosh and Adobe Flash Player 220.127.116.116 or earlier versions for Linux.
-Exploitation of this vulnerability could allow an attacker to take control of an affected system.
+Adobe has released security updates to address multiple vulnerabilities in Flash Player, one of which could allow a remote attacker to take control of an affected system.